gajduk/letter-histogram/README.md

 How to use?

----

 Click on choose file to open a file browse dialog, then select a text file.
 Wait a minute for the file to load properly
 The bar colors correspond to letter frequency:
  - red most frequent
-	- blue least frequent\n"+
+ - blue least frequent

 Some sample images from the demo: